Indonesia Job Interview Tips

 First impression and appearance are crucial in Indonesian culture and never more so than in job interviews where “status” and “respect” are highly appreciated.
 The company interviewer wants to know the applicant, not only at a work level but also at a personal level.
 You will never get a second chance to make a first impression!
 Be positive.
 Show your friendly face.
 Look less serious and more cheerful.
 Smile.

-Remember, the same keywords you used in your CV will be the foundation for your job interviews.
+Remember, the same keywords you used in your cover letter and CV will form part of the script for the interviewer's questions.
 You must be able to talk about them in strong and powerful statements that highlight your successes, contributions and achievements.

 Prepare for all kinds of interview questions about your skills and weaknesses or contributions to the company.
 Listen carefully to the questions.
 Never interrupt - even where the question is obvious, wait for the interviewer to finish before your reply.